-Population modelling indicates an increase of 7.1% over the next 15 years, with the majority of the growth in people aged 65 and over, and a decrease in those aged 55-64.
+Population modelling indicates an increase of 7.1% over the next 15 years, with much of the growth in people aged 65 and over, and a decrease in those aged 55-64.
 Overall, we are seeing people with learning disabilities living longer, and with more complex needs, than they would have 15 years ago.
 This includes both young people reaching adulthood who might not have in the past, and adults with learning disabilities living to a much older age.

-Population projections indicate the following growth in the number of adults with learning disabilities resident in Somerset in the period up to 2040:
+Population projections indicate the following growth in the number of adults with learning disabilities resident in Somerset in the period up to 2040.

-people aged 18 and over predicted to have a moderate or severe learning disability, and hence likely to be in receipt of services, by age.
+People aged 18 and over predicted to have a moderate or severe learning disability, and hence likely to be in receipt of services, by age (Source POPPI & PANSI).

-The number of individuals in our Transforming Care cohort is small (13 as at February 2024), and there is an effective partnership in place in Somerset to proactively manage it.
+The number of individuals in our Transforming Care cohort is small (13 as at February 2024), and there is an effective partnership in place in Somerset to proactively manage it with system-wide oversight.